technomancy/leiningen/doc/PLUGINS.md

 The code in the `swank-clojure` dependency is needed inside the project, so it's `conj`ed into the `:dependencies`.

-The return value of the `eval-in-project` call is an integer that represents the exit code of the project's process.
-Zero indicates success.
-Be sure to use this as the return value of your task function if appropriate.

 TODO: mention prep-tasks